 Arroyo Home Manager support for customized Emacs package

 This Nix home-manager import installs Emacs with my generated init.el file included, packages installed, and custom overrides included.
-The versions come out of my Nix Version Pins .
+Source revisions are pinned by the Arroyo System Flake 's flake.lock and exposed to packages and epkg overrides via the inputs argument threaded through rixpkgs-overlay.

 The Emacs package uses, currently 28.0.90 which supports native compilation -- the so-called GccEmacs and the packages from the init.el, natively compiled and ready to go.
 This is overlayed in to nixpkgs using Arroyo Nix Support